February Vacation Activities for Kids

 Yawgoo Valley

-With between eight and twelve inches of snow in the forecast this week, next week is a great time to hit the slopes at Yawgoo Valley.
+With even more snow in the forecast, next week is a great time to hit the slopes at Yawgoo Valley.
 Rhode Island’s only ski area, Yawgoo offers twelve trails of beginner, intermediate and expert terrain for skiers of all levels.
 Those who prefer a slower pace can check out the weather-dependent tubing park.
 Visit the website for ticket prices and the latest ski trail and tubing park status. yawgoo.com

 Save the Bay Seal Watch Tours

 December through April is the perfect time to spot seals in Narragansett Bay, and Save the Bay is offering an expanded schedule of seal watch tours for school vacation week.
 Hop aboard one of the organization’s education vessels and cruise through Newport Harbor to observe seals resting on the rocks.
-Tours depart from downtown Newport, and proceeds support the organization’s educational programs. savebay.org
+The one-hour tours depart from downtown Newport, and proceeds support the organization’s educational programs.
+See website for times and prices. savebay.org

 R1 Indoor Karting

 Kids ages six and older can meet their need for speed at R1 Indoor Karting in Lincoln.
-Along with go-karts, the venue offers an arcade, ax bar (for the grown-ups) and TimeMission, a time machine-themed gaming experience that will put your skills to the test.
+Along with go-karts, the venue offers an arcade, ax bar (for the grown-ups) and Mission Box, an all-in-one gaming experience featuring reactive LED tiles and dynamic light-up buttons for six different game modes (think: the floor is lava, trivia, and more).
 Tickets can be purchased online or in person, but reservations are recommended to guarantee a spot. r1indoorkarting.com

 Biomes Marine Biology Center